Key takeaways:

 Many of the viruses that cause the common cold circulate year-round.

-Summer cold symptoms are usually the same, too.
+Summer cold symptoms are usually the same too.
 They can include cough, congestion, runny nose, sneezing, and sore throat.
-Sometimes a summer cold can come with additional symptoms like fever or diarrhea.
+Sometimes, a summer cold can come with additional symptoms like fever or diarrhea.

 Allergies can seem like a summer cold.
 But allergies are more likely to cause itchy nose and watery eyes than a cold.

 Summer colds are mostly the same as winter colds.
 But colds are less common in the summer.
 One reason is that viruses spread more easily in colder weather.
-And when the temperatures drop, it can be harder for your body’s immune system to fight off an infection.
+And when the temperatures drop, it might be harder for your body’s immune system to fight off an infection.

 When you do get sick in the summer, you’re often fighting off the very same viruses that circulate in the winter.
-Some viruses that tend to spread year-round include:

-Respiratory Syncytial Virus (RSV)
+Respiratory syncytial virus (RSV)

 If you catch a virus that circulates year-round, then your summer cold symptoms will feel no different from a typical winter cold.